 We were fortunate to be able to participate in an imu again this year.
 This is an underground oven, a traditional Hawaii style of cooking.
-For much more information and ‘how to’, check out this link.
 When you go to a luau, typically a whole pig is roasted in an imu and unearthed during a special ceremony.
-One of the schools built an imu as a fundraiser – a few parents, teachers and the kids did all the work, while I happy bought my tickets, dropped off my prepared turkey yesterday evening and then picked it up again this morning.
+One of the schools built an imu as a fundraiser – a few parents, teachers and the kids did all the work, while I happily bought my tickets, dropped off my prepared turkey yesterday evening and then picked it up again this morning.
 Here are a few pictures for you to enjoy!
 It’s a really neat experience.

 A few tickets?
 Well….
 I thought we’d do a turkey and some pork (two wrapped containers) but as Sig pointed out – we had two turkeys in the freezer, so why not just cook them both?
 The good news is – our Christmas turkey is carved, packaged and in the freezer!